 When is the best time to visit the Reef?

 Choosing the right time for your Great Barrier Reef holiday is almost as important as where you go.
 Most of Queensland, including the north where the reef is, doesn’t really have four seasons.
 Instead, they have what’s known as the wet and dry season.

 The Wet Season

 The wet season runs from November to April.
 This is officially summer in the Southern Hemisphere; the weather is warmer with a high chance of rain.
-It rarely rains all day in the wet season, but the storms do stir up the water, which means visibility isn’t as good for snorkelling or diving.
+It rarely rains all day in the wet season, but the storms do stir up the water, which means visibility isn’t as good for snorkeling or diving.

 The Dry Season

 The dry season is from May to October.
 It is a little cooler at this time of year, though it rarely drops below 20 degrees – except in the far south of the State.
 Rain is rare, and the days are usually sunny and pleasant.
-This makes it a popular time for Great Barrier Reef holidays.
+This makes it a popular time for the Great Barrier Reef holidays.